xodbar/java-se-atm-console/README.md

-# javase_finalproject1
+# java-se-atm-console
-First Final Project of the Java SE course.
+First project on Java.
+Simple ATM system with basic functions: deposit and withdrawal, two types of bank and their accounts and a simple menu.